xitonix/go-install/README.md

 `go get -u github.com/xitonix/go-install`

+OR

-or download the binary from the [release](https://github.com/xitonix/go-install/releases) page.
+Download the binary from the [release](https://github.com/xitonix/go-install/releases) page.

+OR

+Clone the repo and run `install.sh`
+- If `GOBIN` is not set, the tool will be installed in `/usr/local/bin`

 **NOTE**